What is coronavirus disease 19?

 - Masks or cloth face coverings can help with preventing your germs from infecting others – especially in situations where you may spread the virus without symptoms.

 - Wearing a mask does not protect you from others who may spread the virus.
-So, whether or not you wear a mask, you still need to wash your hands frequently, cover your cough, and practice physical distancing by keeping at least 6 feet of space between people.
+You still need to wash your hands frequently, cover your cough, and practice physical distancing by keeping at least 6 feet of space between people.

 - See an infographic on using masks